 Talent performs step

+Talent performs step Video editor: Shot with 5.1.1

-Talent performs step
+Talent performs step Video editor: Shot with 5.1.1

-For each tubes, double click on the dot plot for CD8 T cells, and select “Histogram” under “Graph representation” to visualize the results [1-SCREEN] Select “CFSE” as the parameter to compare the stimulated vs. unstimulated cell populations at each time point.
+For each tubes, double click on the dot plot for CD8 T cells, and select “Histogram” under “Graph Definition” to visualize the results [1-SCREEN] Select “CFSE” as the parameter to compare the stimulated vs. unstimulated cell populations at each time point.
 Non-dividing cells maintain higher levels of CFSE, whereas proliferating cells split the content of CFSE to dividing cells [2-SCREEN].

+Talent performs step Note: In the screen cap, the window appears to be titled Graph Definition instead of Graph Representation.

 Talent performs step

-Talent performs step
+Added shot: The 3 other tubes are done in a similar way.

 Now, while pressing the ‘shift’ key, double click on the histogram.
 In the new window, click “Range” and select the range of CFSE corresponding to the highest peak [1-SCREEN].
 In the “Subpopulation identification” window, name the population “non-dividing CD8 T cells”.
 Do the same for the lowest peak, and label the population “dividing CD8 cells.”
 [2-SCREEN]

-Talent performs step
+Talent performs step Video editor: Some of step 5.3.2 is also included in this shot.

 Talent performs step